MTA taps Andy Byford as next NYC Transit president

 “Our transit system is the backbone of the world’s greatest city and having someone of Andy’s caliber to lead it will help immensely, particularly when it comes to implementing the Subway Action Plan that we launched this summer,” Lhota said in an emailed statement.
 “In order to truly stabilize, modernize and improve our transit system, we needed a leader who has done this work at world-class systems and Andy’s successes in Toronto are evidence that he is up to this critically important task.”

-Byford will replace acting president Darryl C. Irick, who was named to the position in February after former chair and CEO Tom Prendergast’s departure set off a chain reaction shakeup at the MTA.
+Byford will replace Darryl C. Irick, who was named acting president in February after the departure of chair and CEO Tom Prendergast set off a chain-reaction shakeup at the MTA.

+Following the announcement, TTC chairman Josh Colle praised Byford as a great communicator.

+“He loved to ride the system and talk with our customers,” Colle said in a statement issued Tuesday.
+“New York is lucky to have him, and I wish him great success at what is sure to be a monumental challenge.”

 Comments